berkeatac/image-search-app/README.md

 ### Features

+Follows the design outline with some changes to achieve responsiveness <br>
 Used function components & Hooks to manage component level states and events.<br>
 Implemented caching with imageGetter module.
 Uses local storage & decides on local/remote data retrieval.<br>